 Examples of the kinds of goods or services that tend to involve natural monopolies include:

 - Railroads: This is a very well-known example, often used as the quintessential model of a natural monopoly.
-Simply, it almost never makes sense to have multiple sets of railroad tracks, stations, etc. for the same purpose—and is much too high an investment to be financially practical.
+Simply, it rarely makes sense to have multiple sets of railroad tracks, stations, etc. for the same purpose—and is much too high an investment to be financially practical.

 - Utilities: Electricity requires grids and cables; water services and gas both require pipelines.
 In none of these cases is it particularly viable to have multiple utility providers in one industry.

 - Plane manufacturing: Two companies build planes worldwide.
 This makes it, technically, a “duopoly” (just two businesses in one industry).
-It’s because airplane manufacture requires a very expensive input of fixed costs.
+It’s because airplane manufacture requires a costly input of fixed costs.

 Essentially, most industries that have a high infrastructure development cost tend to start as natural monopolies.